Fun Tunnel with Strippers

 You keep walking.

-You reach the end of the tunnel, and you feel the light welcome you as you exit your pain.
+You reach the end of the tunnel, and the light welcomes you as you exit your pain.
 The light is warm and peaceful, and you feel content, bathing in its grace.
-You look back on the pain tunnel, and you realize that just like your happiness, joy, and love, your pain, anger, and sadness are just another part of who you are.
+You look back on the pain tunnel, and you realize that just like happiness, joy, and love, your pain, anger, and sadness are just another part of who you are.
+One is not better than the other, they are just different.
 You realize that the only way to feel better is to honor all of your feelings equally and allow them all to be.
 Because they are all a part of you, and none of them are wrong.

 So tell me, what tunnel are you currently in?